ankitects/anki-manual/src/files.md

 ## Checking Your Collection

-It’s a good idea to occasionally check your collection file for problems.
+It is a good idea to occasionally check your collection file for problems.
 You can do this via the Tools&gt;Check Database menu item.
-Checking the database ensures the file is not corrupted, rebuilds some internal structures, and optimizes the file.
+Checking the database ensures the file has not been corrupted, rebuilds some internal structures, and optimizes the file.

 When you check the database, your tag list is also rebuilt.
 When you